rbind/blog.jemu.name/content/posts/2020-06-25-mpmp-take-away-triangles/index.en.markdown

 </tbody>
 </table>

 Neato, 3 winning runs and each of them qualify.
-So here's 3 perfectly fine submission for you, for free ^[cheat].
+So here's 3 perfectly fine submission for you, for free [^cheat].

-[cheat]: But that would be cheating.
+[^cheat]: But that would be cheating.
 You monster.

 ## Bonus Plot